 One was started as a distraction so that Iroh and Zuko could slip out of a bar when some bounty hunters come after them.

-Another was shown briefly in the multi-part finale when the Gaang are looking for June.
+Another was shown briefly in the multi-part finale when the Gaang is looking for June.

 In Wakfu's season 2 episode 10, a bar brawl erupts in Brâkmar when the protagonists inquire about their friend Kriss Krass, as he's Persona Non Grata in town.
 Idiot Hero Sadlygrove is having the most fun out of it, but then the bar's owner shows up with enforcers, angrily stating that they should have made a reservation first before starting a brawl.